Google Maps Route Planner For Deliveries

 Use a spreadsheet to collect all the information you need for each delivery stop.
 You will need at least an address and some contact details, but you may also want to include information like special notes, a time window, how long you expect the delivery to take and possibly a load size.

-3. Group your delivery addresses
+2. Group your delivery addresses

 Remember to check your notes for delivery time windows and any special instructions.
 If one delivery has to be made before 9am and another after 2pm, they may need to go in separate routes even if they are close together.

+- Add your first stop.
 Copy and paste your first address from your spreadsheet into Google Maps.
 Then click on “Directions”.

+- Add all remaining stops.
 Keep copying and pasting stops from your spreadsheet into your route plan, then clicking “Add destination”, until you reach the limit of 10 stops.

 e.
 Save and share your route